AP® Exam Registration, Cost and Eligibility

 How do I pay for an AP exam?

-There are multiple ways to pay for your AP exam.
-The first option is to reach out to your AP coordinator, who will guide you through the fee submission process.
-AP exam fees are usually due after you’ve finished taking the AP exam.
-Alternatively, you can also pay your fees online through your school’s website.
+There are several ways to pay for an AP exam.
+First, contact your AP coordinator, who will guide you through the fee submission process.
+Typically, AP exam fees are due once you’ve completed the exam.
+Another option is to pay your fees online through your school's website.
 Many schools partner with third-party payment vendors like TotalRegistration and SchoolPay to collect exam fees.
 Reach out to your AP coordinator to learn how your school accepts payments for AP exams.

 Why are AP exams so expensive?

-The fees you pay to take AP exams are used to cover examiner charges, printing exam kits and transporting them worldwide, grading and scoring your AP answer sheets, and several additional costs. $96 may seem a bit high, but in context, it is much more affordable than paying hundreds of dollars for a single class at college, if you consider the average cost of getting college credit.
-The average cost per course at a public college is around $1336, and the average cost per course at a private college is around $3242.
-Additionally, students scoring threes, fours, and fives on their AP exams can enter higher-level education with credit already and end up graduating early, saving tons of tuition fees!
-Considering all these benefits, the $96 cost for AP exams seems like a great deal!
+The fees to take AP exams cover examiner charges, printing exam kits, worldwide transport, grading and scoring your AP answer sheets, and other additional costs. $96 might feel steep, but when you weigh it against the amount you'd typically spend on a single college course for credit, it's actually an extremely budget-friendly option.
+The average cost per course at a public college is around $1,336, and the average cost per course at a private college is around $3,242.
+Students who score 3 or higher on their AP exams could start their college education with credits and graduate early, potentially saving thousands on tuition fees.
+When you consider all these benefits, the $96 cost for AP exams seems like a great deal.

 When are AP exam fees due?

-The postmark deadline for submitting invoices and payments to the AP Program is June 15, 2023.
-Late payments may be charged a fee of $225.
-However, you do not owe the College Board any fee when ordering exams.
+The postmark deadline for submitting invoices and payments to the AP Program is June 15, 2024.
+If payments are made late, you may be charged a fee of $40 per exam.
+However, you do not owe the College Board any fees when ordering exams.
 Exam fees are only collected after the exams have been administered.

 Is the AP exam fee refundable?

-Yes, it is partially refundable, subject to deductions by your school and the College Board for unused exam kits and the expense to arrange for exam administration at test centers.
+Yes, it is partially refundable, although it is subject to deductions by your school and the College Board for unused exam kits and exam administration expenses.

 Is there a fee for unused AP exams?

-Yes, there is a fee of $40 for an unused exam charged by the College Board.
-In addition, your institution may charge extra fees to cover the expenses of administering and ordering exams and arranging for exam accommodations.
+Yes, the College Board charges a fee of $40 for an unused exam.
+In addition, your school may charge extra fees to cover the expenses of administering and ordering exams and arranging exam accommodations.

 Do you receive a refund if you cancel an AP exam?

 If you have paid for an AP exam but did not take it, then you can ask for a partial refund minus the school administration charges.
-You will not be charged a cancellation fee for the unused exam kit by the College Board if you wish to cancel your order by November 15, 2022.
-However, if you cancel your AP exam order between November 16, 2022, and March 15, 2023, you will be charged a fee of $40 by the College Board.
-Please check with your AP coordinator to know if there are additional charges levied by your school for canceling your exam order.
+You will not be charged a cancellation fee for the unused exam kit by the College Board if you wish to cancel your order by November 15, 2023.
+However, if you cancel your AP exam order between November 16, 2023, and March 15, 2024, you will be charged a fee of $40 by the College Board.
+Please check with your AP coordinator to know if your school issues additional charges for canceling your exam order.

 Are AP exam fees tax deductible?

-According to the IRS, AP costs are not considered as a tuition expense, hence they are not tax-deductible.
+According to the IRS, AP costs are not considered tuition expenses; hence, they are not tax-deductible.

 The complete list of Advanced Placement courses you can take!
 From the easiest to the most difficult courses, we have compiled a guide to help you choose the right AP course for you.